dfinity/response-verification/examples/http-certification/skip-certification/README.md

 ## Testing the canister

-Start DFX:
+This example uses a canister called `http_certification_skip_certification_backend`.

+To test the canister, you can use [`dfx`](https://internetcomputer.org/docs/current/developer-docs/getting-started/install) to start a local instance of the replica:

 ```shell
 dfx start --background --clean
 ```

-Deploy the canister:
+Then, deploy the canister:

 ```shell
 dfx deploy http_certification_skip_certification_backend
 ```

-Make a request to the canister using cURL:
+Make a request to the canister using curl:

 ```shell
 curl -s http://localhost:$(dfx info webserver-port)?canisterId=$(dfx canister id http_certification_skip_certification_backend) | jq